Updated Lineup For WWE Money In the Bank | 411MANIA

 Updated Lineup For WWE Money In the Bank

-A tag team match was announced for WWE Money in the Bank at the conclusion of Saturday Night’s Main Event.
-Cody Rhodes is back and will team with Jey Uso against John Cena and Logan Paul.
-Money in the Banks happens on June 7 at the Intuit Dome in Inglewood, California.
-Here’s the updated lineup:
+WWE has an updated card for Money in the Bank following this week’s episode of Raw.
+You can see the lineup below for the show, which airs live on June 7th on Peacock and Netflix internationally:

-* Men’s Money in the Bank Ladder Match: Solo Sikoa vs. LA Knigth vs. 4 Participants TBD
+* Men’s Money in the Bank Ladder Match: Solo Sikoa vs. LA Knight vs. Seth Rollins vs. Penta vs. 2 Participants TBD

 * Women’s Money in the Bank Ladder Match: Giulia vs. Roxanne Perez vs. Rhea Ripley vs. Alexa Bliss vs. 2 Participants TBD